 Gorg began his professional career in 1977 as a painter and printmaker and in 1980 he was awarded a special prize by the district of Rheinland Pfalz.
 His first sculpture was completed in 1990.
 There is a strong tradition in Germany for figurative art with erotic overtones and Gorg's work forms part of a new generation of artists in this area with fresh interpretations of the theme.
 In the foreword of Gorg's latest book he describes his subject matter as: "the human body; it is the body of the young slim beautiful person.
 The face remains vague the gestures are those of free motion.
 Everything concentrates on the body language and the erotic radiation of the figures".
 His artistic universe consists of lovers, dancers, musicians and masked personages.
 Tender, lithe, slim and young these idealised, loosely rendered figures suggest the timeless and eternal.
 An elusive quality is cultivated by Gorg who feels that something should always be left open.

-With his paintings J often uses a monochromatic palate.
+With his paintings Gorg often uses a monochromatic palate.
 Soft colour is applied with graphite in combination with translucent layers of oil paint.
 Shading is subtle white highlights focus attention as does the sparing use of bright colour.
-G's impact on the European art scene has been little short of sensational.
+Gorg's impact on the European art scene has been little short of sensational.
 Still only in his early 40's he has emerged as a true and original talent utilising both traditional methods of printmaking as well as painting drawing and sculpture.
 His work is now much sought after.
 His technical accomplishment and his ability to reproduce the moving figure so sensitively make his work irresistible to his many collectors.